richardgaywood/paydata.org/content/houserules/matrix/houserules/how_do_i.md

 draft: true
 date: 2020-07-19
 weight: 100
+description: Short examples of common tasks for criminals
 ---

 * **Spy on phone calls**: run Snoop while you have spotted one or more personas on the call.
 Once you run Snoop, you automatically spot all personas on the call, regardless of where they are.